bic-org-uk/bic-lcf/LCF-Authentication-and-Authorisation.md

     -- or --

-    HTTP/401 - go get your access token from the IdP again, or if using HTTP BASIC, then your credentials were invalid.
+    HTTP/401 - go get your access token from the IdP again, or if using HTTP BASIC, then your service terminal credentials were invalid.

     -- or --

-    HTTP/403 - your access token or credentials were correct, however the unique-id and pin combination are invalid.
+    HTTP/403 - your access token or service terminal credentials were correct, however the id-value and pin combination are invalid.

-To be clear, the authorisation request is initiated with a GET request to  /lcf/1.0/patrons/{unique-id}/authorisations where an HTTP request header "lcf-patron-credential" is passed with the request.
+To be clear, the authorisation request is initiated with a GET request to  /lcf/1.0/patrons/{id-value}/authorisations where an HTTP request header "lcf-patron-credential" is passed with the request.
+Essentially, the header lcf-patron-credential is an implementation of element [Q01D02](https://github.com/anthonywhitford/bic-lcf/wiki/LCF-1.0.1-REST-Web-Service-Specification#format-for-request-uri).

 The response to a successful authorisations request is a list of zero or more "AUTHORISATION" entities.
 This is detailed within the LCF 1.01 standard, [here](https://github.com/anthonywhitford/bic-lcf/wiki/LCF-Version-1.0.1#e13).